Spoontastik/Neocities-graffics/README.md

 # Neocities-graffics
-Some of the graffics I'm using on my Neocities page.
-NONE OF THEM ARE MINE, MOST COME FROM TUMBLR
+Some of the graffics I'm using on my Neocities page Most of them were made by other people, if you can recognize them please tell me!